 Currently, there are no AODA education standards.
 However, two AODA standards development committees have drafted recommendations of guidelines that AODA education standards should include.
 One committee has recommended guidelines for the kindergarten to grade twelve (K-12) education system.
 In contrast, the other committee has recommended guidelines for the university and college education system.
 In addition, some members from both committees have joined to form the Education Technical Sub-Committee.
 This Sub-Committee recommends guidelines to prevent and remove barriers students face during transitions.
-Transitions include beginning school, between elementary school and high school, and from high school to work, community life, or postsecondary education.
+Transitions include beginning school, and from high school to work, community life, or postsecondary education.
 In this article, we outline the Sub-Committee’s recommendations for school transitions for Indigenous students with disabilities.

 School Transitions for Indigenous Students with Disabilities

 All students with disabilities may face accessibility barriers, including organizational and attitudinal barriers.
 However, Indigenous students with disabilities transitioning between schools or school systems may face more of these barriers.
 In other words, they may experience intersectional discrimination in school.
 Therefore, the Sub-Committee recommends the creation of an Accessible Indigenous Education Circle to focus on removing these barriers.
 Members of the Circle should include:

 - Indigenous educators

 - People who identify as Indigenous

 - First Nations Boards and communities

 - Other government ministries

 - Ontario school boards